MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 References
 ==========

 ..
-[MICADO] B. Autin, Y. Marti, *"Closed Orbit Correction of Alternating Gradient Machines using a Small Number of Magnets"*, CERN ISR-MA/73-17, Mar.
+[MICADO] B. Autin, and Y. Marti, *"Closed Orbit Correction of Alternating Gradient Machines using a Small Number of Magnets"*, CERN ISR-MA/73-17, Mar.
 1973.

+..
+[MATFUN] N.J.
+Higham, and X. Liu, *"A Multiprecision Derivative-Free Schur–Parlett Algorithm for Computing Matrix Functions"*, SIAM J. Matrix Anal.
+Appl., Vol. 42, No. 3, pp. 1401-1422, 2021.

 .. rubric:: Footnotes

 .. [#f1] For *true* Functional Programming, see the module :mod:`MAD.lfun`, a binding of the `LuaFun <https://github.com/luafun/luafun>`_  library adapted to the ecosystem of MAD-NG.

-.. [#f2] The solvers are based on the following Lapack subroutines:
+.. [#f2] The solvers are based, among others, on the following Lapack drivers:

    - :func:`dgesv()` and :func:`zgesv()` for LU factorization.
    - :func:`dgelsy()` and :func:`zgelsy()` for QR or LQ factorization.
    - :func:`dgelsd()` and :func:`zgelsd()` for SVD factorisation.
+   - :func:`dgees()` and :func:`zgees()` for Schur factorisation.
    - :func:`dgglse()` and :func:`zgglse()` for equality-constrained linear Least Squares problems.
    - :func:`dggglm()` and :func:`zggglm()` for general Gauss-Markov linear model problems.